pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.9.5 - September 22nd, 2022 =

+* Fixed: Resolved reported issues with Pods Templates saving and loading values incorrectly for Restrict Content fields. #6916 (@sc0ttkclark, @JoryHogeveen)
+* Fixed: Color fields are no longer forced as a read only input. #6915 (@sc0ttkclark)
+* Fixed: Settings forms are no longer out of sync between the form and fields on which form instance they belong to. #6915 (@sc0ttkclark, @JoryHogeveen)

 = 2.9.4 - September 21st, 2022 =